Section 8 notice: Overview

 The Section 8 notice lists 17 grounds.
 The landlord can seek to regain possession of the property before or after the fixed term of the tenancy comes to an end based only on these grounds.
-When the landlord serves the tenant with the Section 8 notice, they have to state the grounds by which they are seeking possession of the property, using the precise wording specified in Schedule 2 of 1988 Housing Act and the reasons for relying on these grounds.
-The notice must be in the prescribed form for a section 8 notice.
+When the landlord serves the tenant with the Section 8 notice, they have to state the grounds by which they are seeking possession of the property, using the precise wording specified in schedule 2 of the Housing Act 1988 and the reasons for relying on these grounds.
+The notice must be in the prescribed form for a Section 8 notice.

 How the Section 8 notice is served

 Once the Section 8 notice has been filled out, it must be sent to all of the tenants living at the address.

 It is usually customary to allow a minimum of three working days for the Section 8 notice to arrive at the address of the tenant.
 The Section 8 notice expires two weeks or two months after this date, depending on which of the 17 grounds have been cited.
-It is only once the Section 8 notice has expired, and the issue has not been resolved, that the landlord can apply for a possession order from Her Majesty's Courts and Tribunals Service (HMCTS).
+It is only once the Section 8 notice has expired, and the issue has not been resolved, that the landlord can apply for a possession order from the County Court.